Obit - Astronomy Software for Algorithm Development

 Obit is a group of software packages for handling radio astronomy

-data, especially interferometric and single dish OTF imaging.
+data, especially interferometric imaging.

 This software is made available under the GNU General Public License